Project-First Navigation

 Results

 Support tickets on navigation questions dropped 32% after launch.
 Users started reaching for the org-level portfolio views in ways they hadn’t before.
-The zoom-out had existed in the old nav, technically, but nobody used it because there wasn’t a clear path back in.
+The zoom-out had been in the old nav technically, but the path back in wasn’t clear, so it sat unused.

 “The team at Join is very brave for tackling this kind of UX issue.”